Essay29 March 2026 · Product · By

 Ninkasi's output is: "you'll probably like Westmalle Tripel."
 Great.
 The bar in front of you is a 30-pub craft garden in Shoreditch.
 Which of those 30 taps is actually the Westmalle-flavoured experience?
 The model can't say, because it only knows beers, not venues.

-PINtPOINT scores your style profile against the live tap lists at pubs near you.
-The recommendation engine runs on what's pouring, not a global beer catalogue:
+PINtPOINT scores your style profile against recent tap activity at pubs near you.
+The recommendation engine runs on beer recently seen on tap, not a global catalogue:

-- The app pulls its current tap list (cask + keg, freshness-indicated)
+2. The app fetches that venue's recent tap activity (cask + keg, freshness-indicated)

-The unit of recommendation is a pint that exists, on a bar you can reach, tonight — not an abstract beer name you'll screenshot and forget.
+The unit of recommendation is a pint recently seen at a bar you can reach — not an abstract beer name you'll screenshot and forget.
+We don't claim guaranteed live stock; we claim the right shape of recommendation for the venue-bound question.

 What a good beer recommender is actually solving for